Heroic (film): Release

 Heroic had its world premiere at the 2023 Sundance Film Festival on 21 January 2023.
 It was also screened in the Panorama section at the 73rd Berlin International Film Festival in February 2023.
+The film was awarded the Havana Star Prize for Best Film at the 24th Havana Film Festival New York in April 2024.

 Prior to its release, Wild Bunch acquired its distribution rights.